Descript logoDescript4.5

 Frequently Asked Questions

-Can Descript be used for coding or development work?+
+Can Descript be used for professional video editing?+